Uninett/Howitz/docs/source/install-on-debian.rst

         .. output ..
         $

 #.
-Create a user for howitz:
+Create an OS user for howitz:

     .. code-block:: console